Felifelps/Biblioteca/README.md

 ## 📝 Description

 This API, developed using [Quart](https://pgjones.gitlab.io/quart/) (an asynchronous web framework for Flask), provides functionalities to interact with the Municipal Library of Milagres - CE.
-It utilizes [Firebase](https://firebase.google.com/) for data storage, [Peewee ORM](http://docs.peewee-orm.com/) for database interaction, and includes features such as administrator authentication, manipulation of book data, and export to Excel.
+It utilizes the [Render](https://render.com/) platform for hosting and data storage, [Peewee ORM](http://docs.peewee-orm.com/) for database interaction, and includes features such as administrator authentication, manipulation of book data, and export to Excel.
 The project is managed and packaged with [Poetry](https://python-poetry.org/), a Python dependency management tool.

 ## 🌐 Website and Hosting